-Reader in New Testament Textual Scholarship
+Professor of New Testament Textual Scholarship

-Deputy Director, Institute for Textual Scholarship and Electronic Editing
+Director of the Institute for Textual Scholarship and Electronic Editing

 Edward Cadbury Professor of Theology

-Lecturer in New Testament and Theology
+Senior Lecturer in New Testament and Theology

 Historical Jesus; ethical and cultural Biblical interpretation; sociological and spatial-critical approaches to the NT